frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 You can interweave server components with client components.
 React will seemlessly manage the rendering of both.

-All components inside the /app directory are Server Components by default.
+**Note:** All components inside the /app directory are Server Components by default.

 ![server vs client compoments](images/client-vs-server-component.png)